 Where have Environmental Studies grads gone after graduation?

-Gonzaga's Environmental Studies Major has placed students into a wide area of graduate, governmental, and environmental positions.
+Gonzaga's Environmental Studies and Environmental Sciences Majors have placed students into a wide area of graduate, governmental, and environmental positions.
 Below is a sampling of some of the career opportunities recent Environmental Studies grads have chosen to pursue:

 Graduate and Law Schools